Gowtham153/Coding-Task-on-CenterNet-HarDNet/README.md

 # Objects as Points + HarDNet:
 Task: Train the model for 3 categories: 1) person 2) Vehiclels - car,truck 3) Vehicles - cat,dog
-There are two ways to select the category:
+Selecting the category:
 1. Collect the person, car, truck, dog, cat as categories person, vehicle and animal. with person as category 1, vehicle as category 2 and animal as category
-2. created a json file accordingly.
+2. create a json file accordingly.
-3. The json file created looks like the annotations below.

-"categories": [{"supercategory": "person", "id": 1, "name": "person"}, {"supercategory": "vehicle", "id": 2, "name": "car"}, {"supercategory": "vehicle", "id": 2, "name": "truck"}, {"supercategory": "animal", "id": 3, "name": "cat"}, {"supercategory": "animal", "id": 3, "name": "dog"}]

 # Filtering categories for custom dataset from json file